Identification schemes

 The math and definitions explained

-The exponent of a number says how many times to multiply the number by it self.
-Ex:
+The exponent of a number indicates how many times the number is multiplied by itself.
+For example:

 \( 4^{3} = 4 \cdot 4 \cdot 4 = 64 \)

-where 3 is the exponent (or power) and 4 is the base.
-In words we say 4 to the power 3.
+Here, 3 is the exponent (or power), and 4 is the base.
+In words, we say "4 to the power of 3."

 Here are the laws of exponents: